vmc-project/vmc-documentation/content/installation/geant4_vmc/_index.md

 Geant4 VMC requires [ROOT](https://root.cern.ch/) and [Geant4](http://geant4.web.cern.ch/) installed, and optionally, it can be built with [VGM](https://github.com/vmc-project/vgm).
 See below tips for configuration and installation of these packages.

-Since version 3.00, Geant4 VMC is installed with CMake.
+Since version 3.00, Geant4 VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.
 To install geant4_vmc:

 1. First get the Geant4 VMC source from the  [Download page](/download/geant4_vmc).
 We will assume that the Geant4 VMC package sits in a subdirectory
 ```